ignaciotcrespo/DependencyCheckerForAndroidUT/README.md

 3- Run the instrumentation command with the option "-e class DependencySuite" e.g.: adb shell am instrument -w -e class DependencySuite com.android.foo/android.test.InstrumentationTestRunner

-A good place to run this command is in the target "-post-compile" of the test project, due to in this stage all the java files in the project and the test project were compiled.
+A good place to run this tool is in the target "-post-compile" of the test project, due to in this stage all the java files in the project and the test project were compiled.

 Known issues/limitations: